polarityio/servicenow/README.md

 ### Password
 The password for the provided username you want the integration to authenticate as.

+### Custom Fields
+A comma separated list of fields to lookup on IP matches.
+See below for use.

+## IP Lookups
+Because Service Now is often customized to fit specific needs, Polarity's Service Now Integration offers the ability to look up IP matches on custom fields on Incidents.
+Simply add a comma separated list of custom fields to the `Custom Fields` integration option, and when Polarity reognizes an IP address, it will look up the address in the custom fields you listed and display the results.

 ## Polarity

 Polarity is a memory-augmentation platform that improves and accelerates analyst decision making.
 For more information about the Polarity platform please see: